SaaS SEO case study

 312

 Selected wins from the last quarter — there are more.
-The jump from position 11 to #1 on “daily habit tracker” is the kind of move that only happens when the search engine's understanding of the brand changes, not just keyword targeting.
+Climbs like “habit tracker apps” from page 6 (#59) onto the front page, or “daily habit tracker” from #9 to #1, are the kind of move that only happens when the search engine's understanding of the brand changes, not just keyword targeting.

 Joan Boixados